Azure/aci-deploy/README.md

 **NOTE**: The values of ```secure-environment-variables``` will not be shown in the properties of the Azure Container Instance, but **will** be shown in the logs of the GitHub Action unless you specify them as Secrets.

+Your environment variable names must start with a alphabetic character or `_`.
+In addition, environment variables should be enclosed in double quotes `""` and not be multiline strings.

 ```yaml
 - uses: Azure/aci-deploy@v1
   with: